martimy/clab_srl_dcn/docs/srlinux.md

-# Introduction to Nokia Service Router Linux
+# Introduction to Nokia SR Linux

 Nokia Service Router Linux (SR Linux) is an open and extensible network operating system (NOS).
 Here are the features of SR Linux: